Share:

 | Avg Iterations | Average ReAct loop iterations per query | 2–5 |

-| Response Time | Time from query to final answer | < 30s |
+| Response Time | Query to final answer | < 30s |

-| Tool Success Rate | Percentage of tool calls that execute correctly | > 98% |
+| Tool Success Rate | Tool calls that execute correctly | > 98% |

-| Cost per Query | Token costs for a typical interaction | < $0.10 |
+| Cost per Query | Token costs per interaction | < $0.10 |

-| Hallucination Rate | Percentage of responses with factual errors | < 2% |
+| Hallucination Rate | Responses with factual errors | < 2% |

 Implementing an Evaluation Framework